Boras: Payroll slashing not good for MLB

 He said in previous years that the New York Mets shopped in a supermarket's "fruits and nuts" department, then elevated "frozen foods."

-"The team cutting payroll is treating their family where they're staying in a neighborhood that has less protection," he said.
+"The team cutting payroll is treating their family where they're staying in a neighborhood that has less protection," he said Wednesday.
 "They're not living in the gated community of Playoffville.
 And certainly they're saving a de minimis property tax, but the reality of it is there is less firemen in the bullpen.
-There's less financial analysts sitting in the press boxes. ...
-The rooms in the house are less, so obviously you're going to have less franchise players when you move to that 12-room home in Playoffville."
+There's less financial analysts sitting in the press boxes.

+"The rooms in the house are less, so obviously, you're going to have less franchise players when you move to that 12-room home in Playoffville."

-He compared the property tax to baseball's luxury tax on high payrolls, which starts at $197 million next year.
+He compared the property tax to baseball's luxury tax on high payrolls, which start at $197 million next year.

-Among Boras' free agent clients this year is first baseman Eric Hosmer, and the agent laid it on thick.
+Among Boras' free-agent clients this year is first baseman Eric Hosmer, and the agent laid it on thick.

 "He's Playoffville Federal Express," Boras said.
 "He can be overnight delivery, one-day, two-day, three-year, whatever.
 He fits every franchise."